JoeJBenton/adversarial_env_generator/README.md

 (Also contains some testing code to check that a single agent trains in this environment as expected.)

 #### multi_bit_env.py
-Defines a multi-bit guessing environment
+Defines a multi-bit guessing environment.

 #### sequential_multi_bit_env.py
 Defines a multi-bit guessing environment where the antagonist/protagonist guess at each bit sequentially.